Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-1/01-shell-basics.md

 - any flags or options you wish to run the command with (not always required)
 - and an argument

-In the above example, we are asking the Shell to pass the `mkdir` command to the operating system (for making directories) with the `-p` option (which just lets us make parent and sub directroies at the same time) and the argument detailing what directories we want the command to make.
+In the above example, we are asking the Shell to pass the `mkdir` command to the operating system (for making directories) with the `-p` option (which just lets us make parent and sub directories at the same time) and the argument detailing what directories we want the command to make.

 Manual pages for specific commands can be accessed using the `man` command.
 ```bash